 - Team, $12/channel/mo with collaboration tools

 Verdict: Buffer is the best free social media management platform for solo creators and small teams that prioritize simplicity.
-For multi-brand operators who need unlimited scheduling and AI automation, Velocity's free plan is the stronger fit.
+For multi-brand operators who need AI automation and room beyond 3 channels, Velocity Pro is the stronger fit at $29/mo for 15 connected social channels.
 See our 11 affordable Buffer alternatives for agencies guide for the full breakdown.

 4. Sprout Social: Best for Advanced Analytics and Multi-Brand Social CRM